daniacademy/filament-skeleton/README.md

 This template is designed with love ❤️ to provide a robust starting point for Laravel applications built with Filament Admin.
 It includes pre-installed packages and essential configurations to reduce setup time and enhance productivity.

 Feel free to customize and extend it as needed for your projects.

+## Acknowledgments

+I would like to express my gratitude to [**Laravel**](https://laravel.com) and [**Filament**](https://filamentphp.com) for their invaluable contributions to the community and their continuous effort in advancing the ecosystem.
+Their work has made web development more efficient and enjoyable.

+I would also like to thank my family for their patience and understanding during the many hours I spend working on development.
+Their support means the world to me.

+Thank you all!